Globility/openlink-js/README.md

 (The file `index.html` is used during development and refers directly to the various application source files.)

 ##License

 `This file is subject to the terms and conditions defined in file 'LICENSE', which is part of this source code package.`

-##License

-`This file is subject to the terms and conditions defined in file 'LICENSE', which is part of this source code package.`